pchabanne/le_chat/README.md

 ## Features

-Le_chat is a global chat.
+le_chat is a global chat.
 Everyone can write something and everyone can read.
 For now, there is not the possibility to send a private message to an other user.

 * You can share pictures